rubengees/introduction/README.md

 #### 1.0.x to 1.1.0+

 - The `OnSlideChangedListener` was renamed to `OnSlideListener`.
 Just rename it and it's working again.
-- Asynchronous image loading is now available (and recomended!).
+- Asynchronous image loading is now available (and recommended!).
 See the [Use GIFs as drawables](#Use-Gifs-as-images) section for more info.
 It applies for all types of images.
 GIFs won't work without asynchronous loading from now on!

 ### Metrics